The New Zealand road trip that leads to paradise: Queenstown to Glenorchy

 New Zealand is simply a country that is begging to be driven on with incredible and diverse landscapes full of picture-perfect views around each and every corner.
 From Queenstown to Glenorchy is the road that leads to Paradise, both literally and figuratively speaking.
-Brimming with breathtaking landscapes and awe-inspiring views, start your trip from Queenstown – touted as “the adventure capital of the world”.
+Brimming with breathtaking landscapes and awe-inspiring views, start your trip from Queenstown which is one of the best places to visit in New Zealand– touted as “the adventure capital of the world”.
 Forty-five minutes of emerald lake water and bush-clad hills, against a backdrop of snow-touched mountains, will lead you to the ‘gateway to paradise’ – Glenorchy.
-Best known as the jumping off point to the Routeburn Track, the town is also a base for horse treks, jet boat rides, helicopter flights and skydives.
+Best known as the jumping off point to the Routeburn Track, this town on your New Zealand road trip is also a base for horse treks, jet boat rides, helicopter flights and skydives.

-Tour Duration: The drive from Queenstown to Glenorchy can be completed in about 45 minutes.
-However, if you’ve got an adventurous spirit, we would highly recommend an extended visit to the Routeburn Track which would take 2-3 days time to complete.
+Tour Duration: A self-drive in New Zealand from Queenstown to Glenorchy can be completed in about 45 minutes.
+However, if you’ve got an adventurous spirit, we would highly recommend an extended visit to the Routeburn Track which is a famous place in New Zealand and would take 2-3 days time to complete.

 Best time to travel: The Queenstown – Queenstown Road is best driven in early spring or winter in New Zealand if you want to see snow on the mountains.
 But beware that the road can be icy and/or covered with snow, especially in the early morning hours.
 In addition, if you plan to include Routeburn Track in your itinerary, it is recommended that this track is avoided between May – September when there is a high risk of avalanches.

-Car Recommendations: For the most breathtaking drive, lock down your dream ride so you can cruise the scene in style.
-You can rent an Avis from the Queenstown Airport.
-Check www.Avis.co.in for more details.
+Car Recommendations: For the most breathtaking drive during your New Zealand road trip, lock down your dream ride so you can cruise the scene in style.
+You can hire a car rental in New Zealand at the Queenstown Airport.

 Local Language: English.

 In New Zealand, we drive on the left.
-Most roads in New Zealand are two-lane roads on a single carriageway, which means there is no barrier between you and oncoming traffic.
+Most roads are two-lane roads on a single carriageway, which means there is no barrier between you and oncoming traffic making them perfect for your New Zealand road trip.
 Always stay left and do not cross the centre line.

-On the open road, the maximum speed limit is 100 kilometres per hour.
-In cities and towns, the maximum is 50 kilometres per hour.
+On the open road, the maximum speed limit is 100 km/hour.
+In cities and towns, the maximum is 50 km/hour.